 Protocol Request:

-Save Changes: save all changes you made in Protocol Request Information (5.3) ONLY.
+Save Changes: saves ONLY the changes you made in Protocol Request Information (5.3).

-Close Request: only use this button if the request is finished which means all the protocols in the requests are FINAL and you want to move this request into History list.
-When an item is moved to History list, it’ll become READONLY.
+Close Request: only use this button if the request is finished which means all the protocols in the requests are FINAL and you want to move this request into the History list.
+When an item is moved to the History list, it will become READONLY.

 Download Report: creates an excel file that contains all the information, events and comments in this request.
 The report will have several sheets: Protocol Request sheet; Protocol 1, 2, 3… as below